Lesbian Space Princess

-Lesbian Space Princess is a 2025 Australian adult animated science fiction comedy film written and directed by Emma Hough Hobbs and Leela Varghese in their directorial debut.
-It features the voices of Shabana Azeez, Bernie Van Tiel, Gemma Chua-Tran, Richard Roxburgh, Kween Kong, and comedy troupe Aunty Donna.
+Lesbian Space Princess is a 2025 Australian adult animated science fiction comedy film written and directed by Emma Hough Hobbs and Leela Varghese in their directorial debuts.
+It features the voices of Shabana Azeez, Bernie Van Tiel, Gemma Chua-Tran, Richard Roxburgh, Kween Kong and comedy troupe Aunty Donna.

 The film had its world premiere at the 75th Berlin International Film Festival on 16 February 2025, where the film won the Teddy Award, and was released in Australia on 11 September 2025.
+The film received positive reviews from critics.

 Plot

 Anxious and introverted protagonist Saira lives a sheltered life on the planet of Clitopolis, where she is princess, daughter of two neglectful lesbian queens.
-After she is devastated by a break-up with Kiki, her partner of two weeks, Kiki is kidnapped by "Straight White Maliens", who intend to use her as bait to steal Saira's labrys in order to power their "chick magnet".
-Unlike the other lesbians of Clitopolis, Saira, to her parents' disappointment, has been unable to summon her labrys, a symbol of lesbian power.
+After she is devastated by a break-up with Kiki, her partner of two weeks, Kiki is kidnapped by Straight White Maliens, who intend to use her as ransom to steal Saira's labrys in order to power their "chick magnet", realising a 24-hour time limit before they would drop Kiki into acidic "homebrew".
+Unlike other royal lesbians of Clitopolis, Saira, to her parents' disappointment, has been unable to summon her labrys, a symbol of lesbian power.

 Saira steals a "Problematic Ship" to embark on a quest across the galaxy to save Kiki.
-Along the way, she saves Willow, a former gay-pop idol, from an abandoned moon crystal mine.
-The pair then travel to meet a drag queen named Blade, who helps Saira to summon her labrys by helping her learn to be kind to herself.
-Blade tries to steal Saira's labrys, but is stopped when Willow and Saira fight back and decapitate her.
+Along the way, she crashes into a moon after the Ship becomes visibly low on moon crystals.
+There, she falls into an abandoned moon crystal mine and takes a central crystal.
+She meets Willow, a former gay-pop idol who left their band because Gay Pop Planet imprisoned them from making indie music.
+A pink sludge grows as they talk, soon trapping Saira and stabbing her leg.
+Willow gives encouragement to her, as the sludge is exacerbated by her lack of self-worth.
+The two narrowly escape after dropping the crystal into what soon devolves into a completely engulfed moon.

-Willow and Saira briefly hook up, but break up with Saira believing that she needs to prioritise saving Kiki.
-When she arrives at the planet of the Straight White Maliens, she gives them her labrys to rescue Kiki, but when Kiki refuses to re-enter a relationship with her, Saira's self-doubts re-emerge, causing her labrys to dematerialise.
-This causes the Maliens to attack her, but after overcoming her doubts again, and using the re-summoned labrys to power the Maliens' "chick magnet", the Maliens realise that they overvalued their desire for attention from women, and decide to date each other as a throuple.
-Saira returns to Clitopolis, happily single, having learnt to love herself.
+The pair then travel to meet a drag queen named Blade, who is on a throne, in hopes of her helping Saira to summon her labrys.
+Willow tries to find ways to sneak her way into getting Blade's attention, yet Saira scours the party.
+After talking to a woman who had gone through a similar break-up to her own, she musters the confidence to shout for Blade to lower herself down.
+Reluctantly, Blade agrees, and helps her learn to be kind to herself.
+Saira enters her subconscious, and faces disturbing entities stemming from her experiences with neglect and self-loathing, but she overcomes them and summons her labrys through her crotch.
+Blade tries to steal Saira's labrys, but is stopped when Willow and Saira fight back.
+Saira decapitates her with the labrys, yet she falls unconscious.